niplav/site/language.md

 myopia, no youropia, heropia etc.

-paradox, but not paragnosis, paratechne and paraëpisteme
+paradox, but not paragnosis, paratechnē and paraëpisteme

 #### Missing Words